photo by Julia Kinkela

-We found ourselves in a tiny shop where a butcher was teaching his young son the trade.
+One childhood afternoon in an Egyptian village, my mom and I found ourselves in a tiny shop where a butcher was teaching his young son the trade.
 They wore long robes and didn't speak a lick of English.
 We didn't speak a lick of Arabic.
 In her typical fashion, my mom laughed and smiled as she wildly pantomimed her way past the language barrier.
 She hoped to photograph these people at work, the way she did wherever she traveled.
-I loved these adventures with my mom.

 I'm a fanatic of hiking, camping, being up at sunrise and listening to nerdy podcasts.
 I can't help but awkwardly dance a little at every wedding I photograph.
 Wherever I go, I love to find the quiet person in the corner because they usually have the most to say.